nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 You can obtain an API Token by going to [personal access tokens](https://github.com/settings/tokens) in your Github user account settings and click the "generate new token" button.
 This will bring you to a new page.
 Give your token a description in the box provided, Something like "Odin " will do.
 Once that is done click the "generate token" button at the bottom of the page.
 The token highlighted in green is your new Github API token.

-Copy your Github API token and edit your `.env.local` file with the content below, making sure to paste your API token in place of `<your api token here>`.
+Copy your Github API token and edit your `.env` file with the content below, making sure to paste your API token in place of `<your api token here>`.
 Note that the `APP_ID` and `SECRET` are commented out.
 These are used in production and are not needed locally.
 ```
 GITHUB_API_TOKEN: <your api token here>
 #GITHUB_APP_ID: 1234